Starfield: Best spacesuits & how to get them

 Starborn Spacesuit Venator

-With 246 Physical resistance, 246 Energy resistance, 246 EM resistance, and 50 on all environmental resistances, it is definitely the ultimate spacesuit in Starfield.
+With 246 Physical resistance, 246 Energy resistance, 246 EM resistance, and 50 all environmental resistances, it is definitely the ultimate spacesuit in Starfield.
 But the requirements to earn it are a whopping 10 completions of the Starfield Main Quest, meaning one normal run and nine New Game+ runs.

 That’s right, you need to finish the game 10 times to acquire this spacesuit.
 But it might be worth it, as this Legendary set has the maximum possible resistance of all the equipment you can find.